Panduza/pza-dev-voxpower-inhibiter/spec-pza-dev-voxpower-inhibiter.md

 ### Arduino pinout

-The pins used to send the commands signals from the Arduino to the Vox output **must** be D0 to D11 GPIO pins.
+The pins used to send the commands signals from the Arduino to the Vox output **must** be D0 to D9 GPIO pins for the inhibits.
 To ihibit an output module the signal **must** be 5V.

 ### Software